top of page

 AS-5.png

 Our innovative, country school is one of the best little schools in NZ and we are incredibly proud of it.
 We are nestled in the picturesque Ahuroa Valley, just a 15 minute drive from Puhoi or Warkworth.
-We offer a relaxed and peaceful environment where learning is tailored to the individual needs of each student, with a nurturing and caring approach.
-Families are recognised as being vital and active partners in student’s daily learning, and the entire community is recognised as the learning environment.

 One of the first things that strikes visitors to our school is the welcoming and positive atmosphere.
 Students are strongly encouraged to acknowledge and celebrate each other’s differences, and support each other’s weaknesses.
 We have an open door policy; parents and families are welcomed and encouraged to visit and share in their child’s learning at any time.